 Each year the event brings in upwards of 250,000 spectators.
-Positively Putney works to create a welcoming and merry atmosphere with a live stage compered by Wandsworth Radio in Church Square, and food and drink stalls.
+Positively Putney works to create a welcoming and merry atmosphere with a live stage compered by Riverside Radio in Church Square, and food and drink stalls.

-The 2020 Boat Race was cancelled.
+Sadly, the 2020 Boat Race was cancelled.
 We hope that is able to happen on Saturday 3rd April 2021.
 For more information on The Boat Race, visit http://theboatraces.org/

 Every year, we welcome thousands of cyclist to our town centre, as Prudential RideLondon, the world’s greatest festival of cycling, takes place in August.

 The cycle route is usually down Putney High Street and across Putney Bridge with a great view for spectators to line the side of Putney High Street throughout the day to watch cyclists come past.

 We always try to make the day as fun as possible by planning some cycle themed activities in the town centre.
 Get in touch with our team to find out more.